Healthy gums will support healthy teeth!

 Treatment for Gum Disease

 Treatment options for gum disease will depend on the stage and severity of your individual case.
-Dr. McLauchlin will thoroughly examine your gums and teeth to determine the stage of the disease and what damage have occurred as a result.
+Your dentist will thoroughly examine your gums and teeth to determine the stage of the disease and what damage have occurred as a result.

 Gingivitis: for early stage gum disease, an intense cleaning called scaling and root planing may be sufficient to remove plaque from tooth roots and the gum line, preventing permanent damage to the teeth and allowing the gum tissue to heal.

 Periodontitis: advanced gum disease often requires a more complex treatment approach to both restore gum health and repair damaged tissue.
-Dr. McLauchlin may coordinate care with a local specialist to ensure optimal results.
+Dr. McLauchlin or Dr. Bare may coordinate care with a local specialist to ensure optimal results.